Pylons/pyramid/docs/tutorials/bfgwiki/installation.rst

 #.
 Use ``easy_install`` to install ``docutils``, ``repoze.tm``,
    ``repoze.zodbconn``, ``repoze.who``, ``nose`` and ``coverage`` from
-   a *different* index (the "lemonade" index).
+   a *different* index (the "bfgsite" index).

    .. code-block:: bat

-     c:\bigfntut> Scripts\easy_install -i http://dist.repoze.org/lemonade/dev/simple docutils repoze.tm repoze.zodbconn repoze.who nose coverage
+     c:\bigfntut> Scripts\easy_install -i http://dist.repoze.org/bfgsite/simple docutils repoze.tm repoze.zodbconn repoze.who nose coverage

 .. _making_a_project:

 Making a Project
 ================

-Whether you arrived at this point by installing your own environment using the steps above, or you used the instructions in the tutorial disc, your next steps are to create a project.

-BFG supplies a variety of templates to generate sample projects.
-We will use the :term:`ZODB` -oriented template.
+:mod:`repoze.bfg` supplies a variety of templates to generate sample projects.
+For this tutorial, we will use the :term:`ZODB` -oriented template named ``bfg_zodb``.

 The below instructions assume your current working directory is the "virtualenv" named "bigfntut".